jordansinger/figma-slack-updates/README.md

 Now that you're all set up, your Slack channel will receive updates every day at the time you've selected your Heroku Scheduler job to run (assuming changes were made in Figma).

+If there was an issue while running, first make sure to double check that your Config Vars are correct in the Settings section of your Heroku app.
+If you're still running into an issue, be sure to [create an issue](https://github.com/jordansinger/figma-slack-updates/issues).

 ### Figma
 #### Get a Personal Access Token
 1. While logged into Figma on the web or the desktop app, visit your [Account Settings](https://www.figma.com/settings)